Ahmadnoorkhan1/getting-started-with-rust/README.md

 ## Learning Resources

 - [Blocking Downloader](./docs/BLOCKINGDOWNLOADER.md) - How I learned about synchronous functions and file downloads using URLs
+- [Async Downloader](./docs/ASYNCDOWNLOADER.md) - How I learned about async/await and concurrent file downloads using Tokio

 ## Dependencies (`Cargo.toml`)